 Wednesday 4th August - Saturday 4th September

-Local photographer, Ceri Leigh is exhibiting her wildlife photography from a new book focussing on a local garden during lockdown — ‘Life on the Floodplain – A Garden Wildlife Diary 2020’.
-The book will be on sale at Found.
+Local photographer, Ceri Leigh, is exhibiting her wildlife photography from a new book focussing on a local garden during lockdown — ‘Life on the Floodplain – A Garden Wildlife Diary 2020’.
+Signed copies of the book is on sale at Found.

 Take a virtual tour of the exhibition by clicking on the image below: